pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ## Support

-Chat with Pantheon Support or access and create new Support tickets.
+Chat with Pantheon Support, access and create Support tickets, engage with other Pantheon users via Slack, or search documentation.

 ## Settings